redhat-cip/software-factory/docs/auths.rst

 can manage the email address used in Software Factory service indepently from the identity provider data.

-Redmine API key change
-""""""""""""""""""""""

-To change the Redmine API key, you need to edit /var/lib/software-factory/bootstrap-data/secrets.yaml and change the value of `redmine_api_key`.
-Then call `sfconfig.py` to update the key.

 Local database access credencials
 """""""""""""""""""""""""""""""""